JRichardH/JRichardH/README.md

 have developed apps in TurboPascal, dBase III/IV, Delphi 3, and currently learning & writing Python 3.

-Began about 1982.
-Linux user since 1998.
+Began learning about Linux in 1982 but didn't actually try to install until about 1997 when I found MuLinux, a floppy based distro for 386 CPUs.

+Failed installing Debian & Redhat in
+1999.
+Succeeded with SuSE Linux in 2000.
 Dual booting until about 2001.
-Currently running
+Currently running MX Linux since 2014.
-MX Linux.

 Other interests are learning about, baking & eating sourdough bread.